-5.5 Liaison Officer ASSIGNED LOCATION As identified in Section 1 Note: These duties will be assumed by the Deputy ECC Director when there is no Liaison Officer available.
-Emergency Coordination Centre ROLE The Liaison Officer will be the main point of contact to the ECC from external agencies.
-RESPONSIBILITIES INITIAL ACTIONS: ☐ Report and sign in to the ECC. ☐ Participate in the initial ECC briefing.
-ONGOING ACTIONS: ☐ Establish contact with the following agencies, as directed by the ECC Director: Alberta Emergency Management Agency (AEMA) Alberta Health Services (AHS) Alberta Environment and Sustainable Resources Transport Canada Establish contact with industry representative in the area: Canadian National Railway (CN) Atco Gas Etc. Manage and coordinate communications with Cooperating Agencies i.e. Industry representative Keep government agencies and industry updated on the incident status.
-Monitor incident operations to identify current or ongoing inter organizational issues. ☐ Maintain a list of the government agencies and industry contacted. $\hfill \square$ Document ongoing actions using the personal Time and Event Log.
-RECOVERY ACTIONS: Communicate the all clear to government agencies and industry, as required. ☐ Communicate the all clear to external agencies, as required. ☐ Maintain a written record of all activities.
+5.5 Liaison Officer N th identified in Section 1 te: These duties will be assumed by the Deputy ECC Director when ere is no Liaison Officer available.
+LOCATION E nergency Coordination Centre he Liaison Officer will be the main poin kternal agencies. e Liaison Officer will be the main point of contact to the ECC from ernal agencies.
+RESPONSIBILITIES II IITIAL ACTIONS: Report and sign in to the ECC.
+Participate in the initial ECC briefing C NGOING ACTIONS: Establish contact with the following a Director: Alberta Emergency Managem Alberta Health Services (AHS) Alberta Health Services (AHS) Alberta Environment and Sustainable Resources Transport Canada Establish contact with industry representative in the area: Canadian National Railway (CN) Atco Gas Etc. Manage and coordinate communications with Cooperating Agencies i.e. Industry representative Keep government agencies and industry updated on the incident status.
+Monitor incident operations to identify current or ongoing inter organizational issues.
+Maintain a list of the government age encies and industry contacted.
+Document ongoing actions using the personal Time and Event Log.
+R RECOVERY ACTIONS: ☐ Communicate the all clear to government agencies and industry, as required.
+Communicate the all clear to external agencies, as required.
+Maintain a written record of all activities.
+Rev: 18 Date: 12/01/2022 Page: 59 of 219

-5.6 Information Officer ASSIGNED As identified in Section 1 LOCATION Emergency Coordination Centre ROLE Advises the ECC Director in public/media relations and required internal and external communications arising from the emergency.
-INITIAL ACTIONS: RESPONSIBILITIES ☐ Report to the ECC. ☐ Assist in the setup of the ECC, if required. ☐ Participate in the initial briefing by the ECC Director.
-Draft an initial media holding statement, as required. ☐ Document initial actions taken using the personal Time and Event Log.
-ONGOING ACTIONS: ☐ Act as a point of contact for public/media during an incident within the Town. ☐ To develop and implement an internal and external communications strategy to deal with media, stakeholder, and public inquiries. ☐ Advise the ECC Director on the public affairs implications of the emergency response.
-Participate in ongoing briefings conducted by the ECC Director. ☐ Provide input to the development of the ECC Action Plan. and on the internet related to the incident.
-Determine the need to activate a Media Room to be used in conducting briefings to the media. □ Provide public information support at the emergency site(s) if required. oxed Obtain approval from ECC Director for all release of information to the media and public.
+5.6 Information Officer ASSIGNED identified in Section 1 LOCATION nergency Coordination Centre ROLE vises the ECC Director in public/media relations and required internal d external communications arising from the emergency.
+RESPONSIBILITIES INITIAL ACTIONS: \square Report to the ECC. $\hfill \square$ Assist in the setup of the ECC, if requ uired. $\hfill\Box$ Participate in the initial briefing by the ECC Director. $\hfill\Box$ Draft an initial media holding stateme nt, as required. ☐ Document initial actions taken using the personal Time and Event Log.
+ONGOING ACTIONS: \square Act as a point of contact for public/me Town. edia during an incident within the To develop and implement an internative strategy to deal with media, stakehold Advise the ECC Director on the public emergency response.
+Advise the ECC Director on the public affairs implications of the emergency response. ☐ Participate in ongoing briefings condu Participate in ongoing briefings conducted by the ECC Director. ☐ Provide input to the development of t he ECC Action Plan.
+Monitor and document any information on the radio, TV, newspapers, and on the internet related to the incident.
+Determine the need to activate a Med briefings to the media.
+Determine the need to activate a Media Room to be used in conducting briefings to the media. ☐ Provide public information support a t the emergency site(s) if required.
+Obtain approval from ECC Director for media and public. or all release of information to the ☐ Draft notifications and messages to be Emergency Public Warning System.
 Draft notifications and messages to be released to the public or through Emergency Public Warning System.
 Draft and distribute approved media releases and notices to the public.
-Work with government agencies on the release of information to the general public (i.e. Alberta Health Services, AEMA, AB ESRD)
+Work with government agencies on the release of information to the general public (i.e. Alberta Health Services, AEMA, AB ESRD) Rev: 18 Date: 12/01/2022 Page: 60 of 219